Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.3.11
+- Added WBISelfDestruct and WBIOmniDecouple.
+- If fuel tanks are arrayed symmetrically, you'll no longer be able to reconfigure them.
+It's either that or let the game explode (ie nothing I can do about it except prevent players from changing symmetrical tanks).

 1.3.10
 - Fixed an issue where the greenhouse wasn't properly calculating the crop growth time.
 - Fixed an NRE with lights